Zhou Xiaowen

 Zhou Xiaowen (周晓文 (周曉文, Zhōu Xiǎowén); born 1954 in Beijing) is a Chinese filmmaker.
 He graduated from the Cinematography Department of the Beijing Film Academy in 1975 and is part of the so-called Fifth Generation of Chinese filmmakers.

 Zhou's thrillers received commercial success.
 Due to government censorship several of his films were prevented from being released.
-Very few people not in China knew about Zhou before the 1994 release of Ermo.
+Very few people outside China knew about Zhou before the 1994 release of Ermo.